 Start by cleaning the interior.
 Spread newspapers or a tarp over your work area.

 Hot Tip: You will have to take your grill apart to thoroughly clean it.
 So, you need to know how to put it back together.
 You can take pictures of the order and placement of parts for reassembly.
 But, we recommend that you refer to your assembly manual.
-If you can’t find your manual, visit your grill's product page to download.
+If you can’t find your manual, visit your grill's product page to download it.

 Clean Your Grates